 \subsection{Generating Singlish Texts with LLMs}

-We evaluated whether LLM generates texts that are biased towards any particular time period.
-We also wanted to understand the effects of fine-tuning on the realism and temporal neutrality.
-We selected four pre-trained LLMs from HuggingFace with their default configurations: Qwen/Qwen-7B-Chat\footnote{\url{https://huggingface.co/Qwen/Qwen-7B-Chat}}, mistralai/Mistral-7B-v0.1\footnote{\url{https://huggingface.co/mistralai/Mistral-7B-v0.1}}, SeaLLMs/SeaLLM-7B-v2\footnote{\url{https://huggingface.co/SeaLLMs/SeaLLM-7B-v2}}, deepseek-ai/DeepSeek-R1-Distill-Qwen-1.5B\footnote{\url{https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-1.5B}},hereafter referred to as Qwen, Mistral, SeaLLm and DeepSeek-R1 respectively.
+We evaluate whether LLMs generate texts that are biased towards any particular time period and investigate the effects of fine-tuning on realism and temporal neutrality.
+We selected four pre-trained LLMs from HuggingFace with their default configurations: Qwen/Qwen-7B-Chat\footnote{\url{https://huggingface.co/Qwen/Qwen-7B-Chat}}, mistralai/Mistral-7B-v0.1\footnote{\url{https://huggingface.co/mistralai/Mistral-7B-v0.1}}, SeaLLMs/SeaLLM-7B-v2\footnote{\url{https://huggingface.co/SeaLLMs/SeaLLM-7B-v2}}, deepseek-ai/DeepSeek-R1-Distill-Qwen-1.5B\footnote{\url{https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-1.5B}},hereafter referred to as Qwen, Mistral, SeaLLM and DeepSeek-R1 respectively.

 We performed supervised fine-tuning on Qwen and Mistral using the LoRA architecture within the LLaMAFactory framework, adopting default hyper-parameters \citep{zheng2024llamafactory}.
 The resulting models, Qwen-FT and Mistral-FT, were fine-tuned on the full CoSEM dataset (2012–2021).
-By aggregating training data across years and optimizing for loss minimization, fine-tuning is expected to improve surface-level realism while reducing year-specific stylistic signals, yielding more temporally neutral outputs.
+Training on the full pan-temporal distribution aims to suppress localized historical artifacts in favor of a hypothesized invariant Singlish core.

 For text generation, each model was given a two-sentence Singlish dialogue seed, then prompted to continue the conversation, reflecting the conversational style of CoSEM messages.
-We evaluated four prompting strategies (See Appendix A for full prompts): \begin{itemize} \item \textbf{Zero-Shot (ZS): } Direct continuation in Singlish using default generation settings capturing the model's untreated Singlish style. \item \textbf{Chain-Of-Thought (CoT): } Explicit reasoning over cultural context and pragmatic intent prior to generation. \item \textbf{Diverse Decoding (DD): } Generation with increased stylistic and topical diversity. \item \textbf{Self-Consistency (SC): } Multiple independent continuations followed by self-selection of the most plausible output. \end{itemize}
+We evaluated four prompting strategies (Full prompts in Appendix A): \begin{itemize} \item \textbf{Zero-Shot (ZS): } Direct continuation in Singlish using default generation settings capturing the model's untreated Singlish style. \item \textbf{Chain-Of-Thought (CoT): } Explicit reasoning over cultural context and pragmatic intent prior to generation. \item \textbf{Diverse Decoding (DD): } Generation with increased stylistic and topical diversity. \item \textbf{Self-Consistency (SC): } Multiple independent continuations followed by self-selection of the most plausible output. \end{itemize}

 For each model and prompting scheme, we generated 100 messages, resulting in 2,400 generated texts.